§ 7-16-31. Restrictions on making distributions.

 (a) No distribution may be made to a member if, after giving effect to the distribution:

-(2) The limited liability company's total assets would be less than the sum of its total liabilities plus, unless the operating agreement provides otherwise, the amount that would be needed, if the limited liability company were to be dissolved at the time of the distribution, to satisfy the preferential rights of other members upon dissolution which are superior to the rights of the member receiving the distribution.
+(2) The limited-liability company's total assets would be less than the sum of its total liabilities plus, unless the operating agreement provides otherwise, the amount that would be needed, if the limited-liability company were to be dissolved at the time of the distribution, to satisfy the preferential rights of other members upon dissolution that are superior to the rights of the member receiving the distribution.

 (1) Financial statements prepared on the basis of accounting practices and principles that are reasonable under the circumstances; or